SPRING 2017 courses & programs

-Mie Matsumoto is a native Japanese speaker and has over 15 years experience teaching college level Japanese for HSU College of eLearning & Extended Education and College of the Redwoods.
+Mie Matsumoto is a native Japanese speaker and has over 15 years experience teaching college level Japanese for HSU College of Extended Education & Global Engagement and College of the Redwoods.
 She has taught all levels and different age groups on a private basis.
 She is also experienced in commercial translation services in diverse industries.

 Rosetta Stone® Interactive Online Language Learning